rpaduri/Stack-Tox/README.md

 - Ensure your SMILES input is valid.
 - The model is pre-trained; no training is required by the user.
-- Prediction speed depends on the number of molecules.
 - If you are facing problems with rdkit installation, refer to https://pypi.org/project/rdkit-pypi/